Spatially Constrained GAN for Face and Fashion Synthesis: Introduction

-In this paper, we elaborate each component of our proposed SCGAN in detail, and introduce the objective functions with training algorithms to optimize it.
-Experimentally, we demonstrate the effectiveness and benefits of the spatial constraints by providing both qualitative and quantitative results on two datasets including a face dataset called \emph{CelebA} \citep{liu2015faceattributes} and a fashion dataset called \emph{DeepFashion} \citep{liu2016deepfashion}.
-We show plenty of high-quality results generated from the proposed SCGAN including some interesting features such as generating faces with continuously varying expressions and orientation.
-We also show our failure cases with an improper generator configuration, and discuss a particular design to avoid them.
-An analysis of the training strategy and an ablation study on the model convergence are also provided.
-Here we highlight our major contributions as follows.

-\begin{itemize} \item A novel Spatially Constrained Generative Adversarial Network (SCGAN) is proposed with both spatial and attribute-level controllability, where a segmentor network is designed to guide the generator network with spatial information preserved, and increase the model stability for convergence. \item To avoid foreground-background mismatch, we particularly design the generator network to extract spatial information from input segmentation first, then concatenate a latent vector to provide variations, and finally use attribute labels to synthesize attribute-specific contents in the generated image. \item Extensive experiments on the \emph{CelebA} and \emph{DeepFashion} datasets demonstrate the superiority of proposed SCGAN over representative GAN based methods and image-to-image translation methods in visual quality and controllability. \end{itemize}
+\begin{itemize} \item We decouple the face and fashion synthesis task into three dimensions (\ie spatial, attribute, and latent) and propose a novel SCGAN to model it.
+Both spatial and attribute dimensions can be explicitly controllable. \item A generator network is particularly designed to extract spatial information from input segmentation, then concatenate a latent vector to provide variations and apply specified attributes.
+A segmentor network is introduced to guide the generator with spatial information and increases the model stability for convergence. \item Extensive experiments are conducted on the CelebA and DeepFashion datasets to demonstrate that the proposed SCGAN is effective in controlling spatial and attribute contents and can synthesize face and fashion images with large variations. \end{itemize}

-The remainder of the paper is structured as follows.
-In Section \ref{section_related}, an overview of the literature on generative models, 3D mophable models and image-to-image translation methods is given.
-Section \ref{section_preliminary} provides some preliminary knowledge on GAN based models.
-Section \ref{section_method} presents the methodology of our proposed SCGAN.
-Experimental results are shown and discussed in Section \ref{section_experiment}.
-Finally, Section \ref{section_conclusion} summarizes this paper, draws a conclusion and suggests ideas for future work.